gchrupala/visually-grounded-speech/analysis/README.md

 python2.7 sentence-similarity.py
 Rscript bootstrap-and-plot-correlations.R
 ```
+Correlation data will be stored in 'z_score_coco_sick.csv'.
-Figure will be save in `xxx.pdf`
+Figure will be saved as `xxx.pdf`

 Pre-extracted feature files for this experiment are included in `data.tgz`.
-If you need to re-generate them, run:
+If you need to re-generate them, first synthesize and store speech by running:

 ```
+python2.7 synthesize-sentences.py sentences_a
-python2.7 zzz.py
+python2.7 synthesize-sentences.py sentences_b
 ```
+and comment line 165 and uncomment 167 in sentence-similarity.py to extract the features.

 ## Section 4.6 Homonym disambiguation